Andrea Bertin

-Andrea Bertin (born 27 February 1992) is a former Italian footballer who played as a right-back.
+Andrea Bertin (born 27 February 1992) is an Italian former footballer who played as a right-back.

 Career

 Youth career

 Born in Carate Brianza, the Province of Monza and Brianza (historically in the Province of Milan), Bertin, also known as Bertinelli, started his career at Internazionale.
 He played for its Giovanissimi Regionali B under-14 team in 2004–05 season to Allievi Nazionali under-17 team in 2008–09 season.
 Bertin finished as the runner-up of Allievi Nazionali League in June 2009 as starting right-back.
 Bertin also played as a centre-back in 3–5–2 formation for Allievi and also played once for Primavera.

 On 31 August 2009, Bertin moved to fellow Serie A club Chievo in temporary deal, re-joining former teammate Nestor Djengoue and Daniele Co.
 That season Inter did not have its Berretti under-18 team in its youth rank and no room for Bertin in Primavera, as the club already promoted Felice Natalino and Cristiano Biraghi from Allievi as well as had senior member likes Giulio Donati and Davide Santon.
 Bertin was a member of Chievo's Primavera under-20 team, as a starting defender along with Djengoue.

 He started his consulting career at KPMG Advisory in 2017.
 Never played soccer after that.